-The Company's avocados, oranges, specialty citrus and other specialty crops are packed and sold by Calavo and other third-party packinghouses.
+The Company's avocados, oranges, specialty citrus and other specialty crops are packed and sold by third-party packinghouses.
 The Company's arrangements with its third-party packinghouses are such that the Company is the producer and supplier of the product and the third-party packinghouses are the Company's customers.
 The Company controls the product until it is delivered to the third-party packinghouses at which time control of the product is transferred to the third-party packinghouses and revenue is recognized.

 Revenue from crop insurance proceeds is recorded when the amount can be reasonably determined and upon establishment of the present right to payment.
-The Company recorded agribusiness revenues from crop insurance proceeds of \$2,311,000 in fiscal year 2019.
-No proceeds were received in fiscal years 2021 and 2020.
+We recorded agribusiness revenues from crop insurance proceeds of \$449,000 in fiscal year 2022.
+There were no proceeds received in fiscal years 2021and 2020.